Alibaba has a new CEO, but it's still Jack's house

+May 4 If your idea of a fun Saturday night inclines more towards swinging a light sabre than tripping the light fantastic, then a new bar in Los Angeles may be just the place for you.

-SHANGHAI When Alibaba Group Holding Ltd's (BABA.N) eccentric founder Jack Ma stepped down as CEO two years ago, he declared "the Internet belongs to young people," and promised that most of the company's leaders born in the 1960s would soon retreat from management.
+SHANGHAI May 8 When Alibaba Group Holding Ltd's eccentric founder Jack Ma stepped down as CEO two years ago, he declared "the Internet belongs to young people," and promised that most of the company's leaders born in the 1960s would soon retreat from management.

 On Thursday, that transition at the e-commerce behemoth appeared complete as Ma trumpeted the appointment of a fresh chief executive, Daniel Zhang, born in 1972, as part of a broader reshuffle.